govardhanpagidi/terraform-test-modules/README.md

 ## How to update the modules in terraform registry

+Make sure all changes are updated to main branch.

 #### Bump the version add the git tag and push it to the repo
 ```
   git tag <version> <7 digit githash>